PostHog/posthog.com/contents/docs/index.md

 We have PostHog libraries written in all major programming languages, as well as integrations available with services like [Segment](/docs/integrations/segment-integration), [Slack](/docs/integrations/slack), and [Sentry](/docs/integrations/sentry-integration).

-### API

-If you have a niche use-case and our integrations are not sufficient for you, you are welcome to use our [API](/docs/api/overview).

 ### Plugins

-[Plugins](/docs/plugins/overview) are a beta feature that lets you extend PostHog's functionality, allowing you to enrich your event data, send events to other services, as well as prevent event ingestion.
+[Plugins](/docs/plugins/overview) are a Beta feature that lets you extend PostHog's functionality, allowing you to enrich your event data, send events to other services, as well as prevent event ingestion.

 If there's something you need in PostHog that we haven't built yet, you can [request it on GitHub](https://github.com/PostHog/posthog/issues/new?labels=enhancement&template=feature_request.md), or [build a plugin for it yourself](/docs/plugins/build).